BLOC3AN/multi_agents/README.md

+# Multi-Agent System 🚀

-# Multi-Agent System with Parallel Execution
+**High-Performance AI Multi-Agent System with FastAPI + HTMX GUI** with Parallel Execution

 A clean and intelligent multi-agent system built with LangGraph that supports both single and parallel agent execution based on multi-intent detection.